 On October 7, 2017, my wife and I started painting our family room.
 It was a clear autumn afternoon in Cedar Rapids, Iowa.
 Our alma mater Iowa State University was playing the Oklahoma Sooners.
-We turned on the TV and started working.
-It was mostly for background noise.
-We really didn’t expect our team to do very well.
-The last year our team had beaten Oklahoma was 1990.
+We turned on the TV and started working, mostly for background noise.
+We really didn’t expect our team to do well.
+The last year they beat Oklahoma was 1990.

-To add insult to injury, we learned that our starting quarterback had been excused from the team earlier in the week.
+To add insult to injury, our starting quarterback had been excused from the team earlier in the week.
 We were facing mighty Oklahoma with a backup quarterback.
-It looked like another grim day for Cyclone football.
+Another grim day for Cyclone football.

 His name is Kyle Kempt.
-At the time, he was a fifth-year senior.
-He was called a journeyman because he had brief stints on two other college football teams (one of them a lowly community college in Hutchison, Kansas) before walking on at Iowa State.
-Kempt saw no action on those prior teams, and in a year and a half at Iowa State, he had only two pass attempts.
+A fifth-year senior.
+He was called a journeyman–he had brief stints on two other college football teams (one of them a lowly community college in Hutchison, Kansas) before walking on at Iowa State.
+Kempt saw no action for those prior teams, and in a year and a half at Iowa State, he had only two pass attempts.
 He was an outcast, a misfit.
-If he couldn’t even make the starting squad at a community college, how could we expect him to lead our team against Oklahoma?
+If he couldn’t even make the starting squad at a community college, how could we expect him to lead us against Oklahoma?

-But there he was on October 7, 2017, warming up on the field at Memorial Stadium in Norman, Oklahoma.
+But there he was on October 7, 2017, warming up on the field at Memorial Stadium in Norman.
 His first collegiate start ever.

 Things looked pretty bleak for the Cyclones.
-Oklahoma was ranked #3 in the nation.
-They were led by Baker Mayfield, arguably the most prolific and highly regarded quarterback that year.
+Oklahoma was #3 in the nation.
+They were led by Baker Mayfield, arguably the most highly-regarded quarterback that year.
 Mayfield was a strong contender for the coveted Heisman Trophy.
 The Sooners already had an impressive win over #2 Ohio State at Columbus.
 They were riding a 14-game winning streak.
 They were looking to repeat their Big 12 conference championship of 2016 and had aspirations of a national championship.
 Oklahoma had beaten Iowa State 18 straight times.
 ISU was a 31-point underdog going into this game.

 If the Sooners had an Achilles heal, it was their defense.
 They had given up 41 points to Baylor two weeks before.
 If a talented quarterback was given some time in the pocket and a couple of targets to choose from, he might be able to pick apart the Sooner defense and make the game interesting.
 That was a big “if”.
 And all we had was Kyle Kempt.